 There are actually three types of home loans available through the USDA.
 Here’s a quick breakdown of each one.

-These have the broadest eligibility requirements and are backed by the USDA but originated and serviced by a mortgage lender.
-You typically don’t have to pay a down payment but will incur a mortgage insurance premium if you put down less than 20%.
-Home buyers in this program can also qualify for low interest rates.
+Guaranteed loans have the broadest eligibility requirements and are backed by the USDA, but are originated and serviced by a mortgage lender.
+A down payment isn’t required, but you will have to pay PMI if you put down less than 20%.
+Homebuyers in this program can also qualify for low interest rates.

-Buyers who are considered to be in the low- and very low-income categories may qualify for a direct loan.
+Buyers who are considered to be in the low-income category may qualify for a direct loan.
 Interest rates can go as low as 1% with certain subsidies.

 If you already own an eligible property and meet the income requirements, you could qualify for home improvement funding from the USDA.
-Loans can go as high as $20,000 and have pretty favorable repayment terms.
-Grants can be awarded up to $7,500.
+You could receive a loan for up to $20,000, and the repayment terms and very favorable.
+Grants for up to $7,500 are also available.

-What credit score do you need to qualify for a USDA loan?
+What credit score do you need for a USDA loan?

-When applying for a guaranteed USDA loan, you’ll need to meet a few basic credit requirements.
-If your credit score is at least 640, you can get your application processed more quickly.
+If you’re applying for a guaranteed USDA loan, there are a few basic credit requirements you’ll need to meet.
+The USDA doesn’t set a minimum credit score requirement, but if your credit score is at least 640, your application will get processed much faster.

-All applicants may not have any accounts on their credit reports that have been in collections over the last 12-month period.
-However, you may be able to maintain eligibility of you can demonstrate that your credit was damaged because of a medical issue or something else outside of your control.
+And you’re less likely to be approved if you’ve been sent to collections over the past 12 months.
+You may be granted an exception if you can prove that your credit was damaged because of a medical issue or something outside of your control.

-Finally, you must receive dependable income in order to qualify for a USDA loan.
-Usually, the minimum length of time is the previous 24 months.
+Finally, you must have a stable monthly income in order to be eligible for a USDA loan.
+Usually, you need to show a history of stable employment for at least 24 months.

 If you have questions about your eligibility, you can contact a mortgage lender that specializes in USDA loans.
-Just be sure to ask so you don’t waste your time relaying your personal information to a lender who doesn’t understand the nuances of USDA loans.
+Just be sure to ask, so you don’t waste your time working with a lender who doesn’t understand the nuances of USDA loans.

-Real estate agents in rural areas may also be able to point you in the right direction since they’re likely to have more experience with clients utilizing these programs.
+Real estate agents that work in a rural area may also be able to point you in the right direction since they’re likely to have more experience with clients utilizing these programs.

 Are there any other eligibility requirements?

 This amount can’t be more than 29% of your pre-tax monthly income.
-So if you make $3,000 your total monthly payment would have to be less than $900.
+So if you make $3,000 per month, your total monthly payment would have to be less than $900.

-Your total monthly debt payments should be less than $1,230.
-You may, however, qualify for a higher debt ratio if your credit score is 680 or better.
+So if your income is $3,000 per month, then your total monthly debt payments should be less than $1,230.
+And remember, your mortgage will be included in the total debt payments.
+But you may qualify for a higher debt ratio if your credit score is higher than 680.